openzipkin-attic/apache-release-verification/README.md

+# Archived

+This repository has been archived as Zipkin is no longer in the Apache incubator.

 # apache-release-verification

 This project aims to automate some Apache Software Foundation source release verification steps.
 It cannot take over release review responsibilities: as a PMC, you're still directly responsible for verifying the release matches requirements.
 This script automates some of those steps in as transparent a way as possible.